 In a business sale, an independent valuation provides an objective basis for negotiation, helping both buyer and seller agree on a fair price.
 Without it, you're relying on guesswork or the other party's estimate.
 A certified valuation also protects you in disputes, satisfies bank lending requirements, and may be needed for tax reporting purposes on capital gains.
 In an acquisition, the valuation helps assess whether the asking price is justified and identifies risks or opportunities in the target's financials.

 Yes.
 When a business is a marital asset in family law proceedings, courts require an independent, defensible valuation to fairly divide assets.
-In Australia, the Family Court expects valuations to comply with APES 225 and be prepared by a qualified appraiser.
+In Australia, the Family Court expects valuations to comply with APES 225 and be prepared by a qualified certified valuer.
 The valuation must consider all relevant approaches, normalise the financial statements, and provide a clear conclusion of value.
 Both parties may appoint their own valuers, or the court may appoint a single expert.

 The Australian Taxation Office requires independent valuations for capital gains tax (CGT) events, transfers of business interests at non-arm's length terms, SMSF acquisitions of business real property or unlisted shares, stamp duty calculations in some states, Division 7A loan arrangements, and when claiming small business CGT concessions.
 The ATO expects valuations to be conducted by qualified professionals using recognised methodologies.